 Vadabhandeshwara Temple is situated near to the Malpe Beach.
 Jet skiing, parasailing, banana boat ride, etc, are available near Malpe Beach.

-How Do I Go to Saint Mary’s Islands?
+How Do I Go to St Mary’s Islands?

 Tips for St Mary’s Island Tourists